MeMTn/CarND-Capstone/README.md

 This ROS implementation is composed of three main internal components and one external, which are:

 #### Internal:
-- The Prediction Component: responsible for detecting the traffic lights and obstacles on the road and where they are
+- The perception Component: responsible for detecting the traffic lights and obstacles on the road and where they are
-- The Planning component: responsible for planning where the car should drive and in what velocity and where it Should stop based on the current car position and the traffic lights positions predicted in the prediction component
+- The Planning component: responsible for planning where the car should drive and in what velocity and where it Should stop based on the current car position and the traffic lights positions perceived in the perception component
 - The Control Component: responsible for executing the planned path and velocity received from the planning component.

 #### External:
 There is also an external component which is the car/simulator.
 This publishes to two topics:
 - **The image_color topic**:  this delivers a stream of images taken by the car camera in real time.
-These images are used by the prediction component to detect traffic lights and obstacles positions.
+These images are used by the perception component to detect traffic lights and obstacles positions.
 - **current_pose topic**:  this delivers information about the car current position.